Cyber Security Body of Knowledge (CyBOK) Training Course

 14 HoursUpon completion of this training, participants will be able to:

-- Elaborate on application security and vulnerabilities
+- Explain application security and vulnerabilities

-- Grasp the concept of injection vulnerabilities
+- Understand injection vulnerabilities

-- Outline various security testing tools
+- Describe security testing tools

-- Delineate ATC and CVA
+- Explain ATC and CVA

-- Extensive exercises and practical sessions.
+- Extensive exercises and practice.

-- Practical implementation in a live-lab setting.
+- Hands-on implementation in a live-lab environment.

 Active Directory for Admins

-- Set up and configure Active Directory.
+- Deploy and configure Active Directory.

-- Set up a domain and define access rights of users and devices.
+- Establish a domain and define access rights for users and devices.

-- Manage users and machines through Group Policies.
+- Administer users and machines via Group Policies.

 - Control access to file servers.

-- Set up a Certificate Service and manage certificates.
+- Deploy a Certificate Service and manage certificates.

 - Implement and manage services such as encryption, certificates, and authentication.